carlozamagni/basic-tabular/README.md

-# Tabular
+# Basic-Tabular
-Tabular helps you pass between dictionary and CSV representations.
-It can be used to convert generic dictionaries using all the keys they contain or a schema can be applied to force Tabular to only insert selected keys with a specified order into the final representation.
+basic-tabular helps you pass between dictionary and CSV representations.
+It can be used to convert generic dictionaries using all the keys they contain or a schema can be applied to force basic-tabular to only insert selected keys with a specified order into the final representation.

 ```
 tabular.row({'a': 1, 'b': 'asd', 'c': new Date(1463587887203)}, (result) => {